tianshengs/tianshengs.github.io/ModelErrorPropagation.md

 Both Aster and SRTM data seem to mass up when there is a water body, for example, at the crater lake.
 ![Crater Lake](https://user-images.githubusercontent.com/25497706/66488626-38b8f300-ea7c-11e9-9d10-98831fd190aa.png)
 #### Flow accumulation
-Both Aster and SRTM data seem to be more accurate and line up more when the flow accumulation is small.
+Both Aster and SRTM data seem to be more accurate when the flow accumulation is small.